Child Find Process and FERPA Rights/Confidentiality

 A Free Appropriate Public Education must be available to all children with disabilities.
 North Carolina Virtual Academy (NCVA) strives to identify, locate, and evaluate all enrolled children who may have disabilities.
 Disability, as stated in IDEA, includes such conditions as hearing, visual, speech, or language impairment, specific learning disability, emotional disturbance, cognitive disability, other health or physical impairment, autism, and traumatic brain injury.
 The process of identifying, locating, and evaluating these children is referred to as Child Find.

 NCVA regards gifted students as diverse learners who require a rigorous academic experience geared toward their individual needs.
-With intense focus on building robust and competitive skills for global success, NCVA fully implements the NC AIG Standards and seeks to identify and locate gifted students through the Child Find process. .
+With intense focus on building robust and competitive skills for global success, NCVA has an Advanced Learning Program (ALP) that seeks to serve gifted students.

 As a public school, we will respond vigorously to federal and state mandates requiring the provision of a Free Appropriate Public Education regardless of a child's disability or the severity of the disability.
 In order to comply with the Child Find requirements, North Carolina Virtual Academy shall have procedures in place to ensure that all children with disabilities—including children with disabilities who are homeless children or are wards of the state, and children with disabilities regardless of the severity of their disability, and who are in need of special education and related services—are identified, located, and evaluated.